apiad/violetear/docs/index.md

 For fun, mostly... but also, because CSS is boring and repetitive.
 As a style language, CSS is great at describing the most varied designs.
 However, in terms of productivity, CSS lacks three core features that make programming languages useful: abstraction, encapsulation, and reusability.

-Using a general-purpose programming language to generate CSS we can obtain the best of both worlds: the expresivity of a declarative with the productivity of an imperative language.
+Using a general-purpose programming language to generate CSS we can obtain the best of both worlds: the expresivity of a declarative language like CSS with the productivity of an imperative language like Python.

 ## What?

 `violetear` is a bridge between Python and CSS.
-The simplest use case is a fluid API for generating CSS, full with code completion, documentation, and shorthand methods for the most common CSS rule sets.
+The simplest use case is a fluid API for generating CSS, full with code completion, documentation, and shorthand methods for the most common CSS rule sets, including [flexbox and grid layouts](https://apiad.net/violetear/guide/#layout-options).

 But it gets better quickly.
-Using `violetear` you can compose simpler styles into more complex ones, reusing common rules to reduce repetition to a minimum.
+Using `violetear` you can [compose simpler styles into more complex ones](https://apiad.net/violetear/guide/#simple-styling), reusing common rules to reduce repetition to a minimum.
 This way you can build up complex layouts via composition.

-You can manipulate magnitudes, such as colors and font-sizes, making it much easier to generate a specific color palette, for instance.
+You can manipulate magnitudes, such as colors and font-sizes, making it much easier to [generate a specific color palette](https://apiad.net/violetear/guide/#playing-with-colors), for instance.
 Since you have a full-featured programming language, you can leverage variables and methods to, for example, generate dynamic themes on-the-fly based on user-defined preferences.

 Finally, `violetear` can generate only the subset of styles used in any given template from a single Pyhon source.
 This means you can happily define all your styles globally and then deliver the minimum CSS subset necessary for each view.